Medical Research Matters to New Hampshire

 But did you know that NIH research also improves New Hampshire's economy?

-Last year, organizations in New Hampshire received 200 grants from the NIH totaling nearly $100 million.
-This funding in turn helped to support almost 1,500 jobs and contributed to over $230 million in economic activity in New Hampshire.
+Last year, organizations in New Hampshire received 234 grants from the NIH totaling nearly $109 million.
+This funding in turn helped to support over 1,400 jobs and contributed to over $260 million in economic activity in New Hampshire.

-Send a message to New Hampshire's senators and representatives, urging them to improve the health and economic well-being of our state and to increase funding for the NIH now.
+Send a message to your senators and representative, urging them to improve New Hampshire's health and economic well-being and to increase funding for the NIH again this year.